 From the bustling harbors of New York City to the serene waterways of Seattle, ferries have long been an integral part of public transportation.
-They provide a reliable, efficient, and often scenic way to move people across bodies of water, reducing traffic congestion and offering an alternative to car travel.
+They provide a reliable, efficient way to move people across bodies of water, reducing traffic congestion and offering an alternative to car travel.
 In cities where geography poses challenges—such as those built around rivers, bays, or coastal areas—ferries are not just a convenience but a necessity.
 By integrating ferries into public transit systems, cities can enhance mobility, reduce environmental impact, and create more sustainable transportation networks.

 The Historical Significance of Ferries in Public Transit